versen/versen.github.io/about/index.md

 ## About SEN Symposium

 This is the first national symposium for Dutch researchers in the field of _Software Engineering_.
-The goal is to provide a forum bringing all of us researchers in this broad field together, with exchange of research results and new research directions and a more effective professional network as a result.
+The goal is to provide a yearly forum bringing all of us researchers in this broad field together and reinforcing our network.
+The symposium is focused on the  exchange of research results and to address new research directions, related to the societal challenges we are addressing.

 ### Software Engineering